-The most recent price of Shares appear daily on our web-site at www.mandg.com or can be obtained from Customer Relations on 0800 390390.
-The most recent price of Sterling Class C shares appear on M&G's intranet site.
+The most recent price of Shares appear daily on our website at www.mandg.com or can be obtained from our Customer Relations Department.

-27 Risk Factors
+27 Risk factors

 Potential investors should consider the risk factors referenced in Section 44 before investing in the Company.